KevinTheSome/delPack/README.md

 2. The tool skips directories it can't access (shows warnings in verbose mode)
 3. Deletion errors are reported but don't stop the entire process
 4. Use `-y` flag with caution as it bypasses the confirmation prompt
+5. **Carefully review your targets.txt file** to ensure you're not accidentally targeting important directories

 ## Performance Considerations